 13. Shall We Dance from The King and I

 The high energy of the dance, paired with the anger and passion that precede it, makes for an unforgettable love scene.
 This is a great example of a musical that shows as it tells.
-The fast waltz with wide steps reflects the rapid pace of their hearts as they have little room to wonder if their relationship is turning into a romance.
+The fast polka with wide steps reflects the rapid pace of their hearts as they have little room to wonder if their relationship is turning into a romance.

 14. L'Chaim from Fiddler on the Roof